History of birth control: Late 20th century

 Gregory Pincus and John Rock, with help from the Planned Parenthood Federation of America, developed the first birth control pills in the 1950s, which became publicly available in the 1960s.
+Pincus conducted large scale human testing for the pill in Puerto Rico in 1956, on largely lower-income women.
+The low-income women initially welcomed the trial, filling up the spots of the trial quickly, as many of them previously relied on abortion and sterilization to limit family size and wanted an alternative.
+Edris Rice-Wray was in charge of the trial, and noted around 17% of the participants reported serious side effects.
+She suggests that despite the effectiveness of preventing conception the dose was too high to be widely acceptable.
+However, her concerns were dismissed by Pincus and Rock as insignificant.
+Three deaths occurred during the trial, but no investigations took place to examine if the pill was associated with the deaths.
+Pincus and Rock would later be accused of being unethical as they failed to properly disclosed to the participants that they are involved in a clinical trial, instead advertising it as simply offering the contraceptive pill.

 Medical abortion became an alternative to surgical abortion with the availability of prostaglandin analogs in the 1970s and the availability of mifepristone in the 1980s.

 In 1965, the Supreme Court of the United States ruled in the case Griswold v.
 Connecticut that a Connecticut law prohibiting the use of contraceptives violated the constitutional "right to marital privacy".
 In 1972, the case Eisenstadt v.
 Baird expanded the right to possess and use contraceptives to unmarried couples.

 In France, the 1920 Birth Law contained a clause that criminalized dissemination of birth-control literature.
 That law, however, was annulled in 1967 by the Neuwirth Law, thus authorizing contraception, which was followed in 1975 with the Veil Law.
 Women fought for reproductive rights and they helped end the nation's ban on birth control in 1965.
 In 1994, 5% of French women aged 20 to 49 who were at risk of unintended pregnancy did not use contraception.

 The availability of contraception in the Republic of Ireland was illegal in the Irish Free State (later the Republic of Ireland) from 1935 until 1980, when it was legalised with strong restrictions, later loosened.
 This reflected Catholic teachings on sexual morality.
 In Italy women gained the right to access birth control information in 1970.

 In the Soviet Union birth control was made readily available to facilitate social equality between men and women.
 Alexandra Kollontai, USSR commissar for public welfare, promoted birth control education for adults.
 In Eastern Europe and Russia, natality fell abruptly after the dissolution of the Soviet Union.

-A recent, well-studied example of governmental restriction of birth control in order to promote higher birth rates in Ceaușescu-era Romania.
+A well-studied example of governmental restriction of birth control in order to promote higher birth rates is from 1998 Ceaușescu-era Romania.
 The surge in births resulting from Decree 770 led to great hardships for children and parents, matched by an increase in illegal abortions.